rastersoft/SpecOS/readme.md

   $BF0B : Waits for a signal to happen.
 The signal mask is passed in the A register,
           and follows the list for the *signal mask* field in the task list.
 Only the first six bits are honored; the 6 and 7 bits aren't.
+When this function returns, the process is unpaused and the signal mask is erased.

 ## TODO